hashicorp/terraform-provider-azurerm/website/docs/r/container_app.html.markdown

 The following arguments are supported:

-* `container_app_environment_id` - (Required) The ID of the Container App Environment to host this Container App.
+* `container_app_environment_id` - (Required) The ID of the Container App Environment within which this Container App should exist.
 Changing this forces a new resource to be created.

 * `name` - (Required) The name for this Container App.
 Changing this forces a new resource to be created.